 Among other differences between FaaS and BaaS, unequal functionality complexity is striking.

-Since BaaS addresses numerous backend services, it contains the necessary pieces of code to build push notifications, geolocation, email verification, and many other functions.
+Since BaaS addresses numerous backend frameworks, it contains the necessary pieces of code to build push notifications, geolocation, email verification, and many other functions.

 In its turn, FaaS is capable of dealing with simple events only.
 It cannot address complex tasks but provides the needed speed and accuracy in managing microservices.